Re-L21/ProjectSpiritNotes/Character/Melati Sekar Puspitasari.md

 ## Boss Attack Pattern

-- Has 2 state :
+- Has 2 version :
 	- Melati - the smart one? (white)
 	    - low energy
 	    - calculative (?)